 - To develop mechanisms to promote the more effective pull through of research and development into improved weather and climate forecasts.

-- Development of the United Kingdom Chemistry Aerosol (UKCA) model;
+- Development of the United Kingdom Chemistry and Aerosols (UKCA) Model model;

-- Building a high-resolution global coupled model to improve seasonal to decadal variability and predictability;
+- Building a high-resolution global coupled model to improve seasonal to decadal variability and predictability (HiRig);